mkarroqe/stickittotheman/README.md

 ## how to stick it
 1. upload a *square* photo (jpg, jpeg, png supported)
-  - go square or be cropped
+  - go square or get cropped
 2. select sticker (there's only one so far)
 3. boom